hirosystems/clarinet/docs/feature-guides/clarinet-js-sdk.md

 getAssetsMap(): Map<string, Map<string, bigint>>
 ```

-Get a list of assets balances by Stacks addresses.
-It returns STX balances as well as FTs and NFTs.
+Get a list of asset balances by Stacks addresses.
+This method returns STX balances as well as FT and NFT balances.

 ```ts
 import { initSimnet } from "@hirosystems/clarinet-sdk";